8 min read

 Whether you already have pine trees, or you are considering them, you want to be confident that you will not run into common pine tree problems, as it can negatively impact your overall landscape.
-For instance, if you are using pine trees to create privacy screening, and one fails, then you’ve suddenly got a hole in your privacy screen.
+For instance, if you are using pine trees for privacy, and one fails, then you’ve suddenly got a hole in your privacy screen.

 Fortunately, by being educated on some of the most common pine tree problems, you can aim to avoid or remedy them.

-If you’re wondering what type of pine tree should I plant, then you need to consider your specific property and its conditions.
+If you’re wondering what type of pine tree you should plant, then you need to consider your specific property and its conditions.
 There are many varieties of pine trees and their needs differ.

-One of the most popular backyard pine trees include the Eastern White Pine among a few others that bare close resemblance.
+One of the most popular backyard pine trees in Ohio is the Eastern White Pine, among a few others that bare close resemblance.
 Some of these will tolerate certain weather conditions better than others.
 If you choose a plant species that is not well-suited to your property’s conditions, then it could be the reason why your pine tree is failing.

 If your pines are declining in health, there’s a possibility that it’s a pollution problem.
 For instance, if your trees are close to a roadway or to your driveway, and they’re getting residue from salt applications during wintertime, it could be having a negative effect on their health.
 They could also be receiving excessive pollution by car exhaust if you live on a busy street where traffic often sits.